Buying a House in The Netherlands? Here’s Why You Need an Estate Agent

 With rents spiraling across the Netherlands – private sector rent costs an average of €2,200 per month in Amsterdam – buying a house can start to look appealing, particularly for expats who plan on spending a few years or longer in Holland.

 Buying a house offers an escape from rising rents, the freedom to redecorate and remodel, and the ability to rent out the property in the future for some extra income.
-And while house prices in the Netherlands have returned to pre-crisis levels, interest rates are at a historic low, and Dutch banks are willing to finance 100% of purchase costs.
+While house prices in the Netherlands have returned to pre-crisis levels, interest rates remain at historic lows, and Dutch banks are willing to finance 100% of purchase costs.

 First time buyers